AWS-Security-Portfolio/cicd-security/README.md

 ## Overview

 A hands-on lab demonstrating secure CI/CD automation in AWS, including CodeBuild, CodePipeline, static analysis, secret management, CloudWatch logging, and secure IAM practices.

 ---

+## Real-World Risk

+Without secure CI/CD practices, organizations risk exposing sensitive credentials, deploying untested or vulnerable code, and granting excessive permissions to automated systems.
+Attackers can exploit misconfigured pipelines to gain unauthorized access, inject malicious code, or pivot through compromised build environments.
+Failing to mask secrets in logs, neglecting static analysis, or skipping IAM least-privilege can quickly turn automation into an enterprise-wide vulnerability.

+---

+## What I Built

+- Integrated GitHub with AWS CodePipeline and CodeBuild for fully automated builds.
+- Configured IAM roles using least-privilege and enabled MFA for administrative access.
+- Secured pipeline secrets using AWS Secrets Manager with environment variable injection and log masking.
+- Automated test execution and generated coverage reports using pytest.
+- Implemented static code analysis using Pylint and AWS CodeGuru Reviewer.
+- Centralized build logs in Amazon CloudWatch for troubleshooting and audit trails.
+- Encrypted all artifacts at rest in Amazon S3.

+---